French

 CGU

-By using the website, available under the following domain name: www.ddg.fr (hereinafter: the "Website" or the "Site"), any user, natural person (hereinafter: the "User") accepts the conditions of use of the Site, i.e. the Legal Notice (accessible by clicking here), the Privacy Policy (accessible by clicking here) and the present General Terms of Use, without reservation, modification or restriction.
+By using the website, available under the following domain name: www.ddg.fr (hereinafter: the "Website" or the "Site"), any user, natural person (hereinafter the "User") accepts the conditions of use of the Site, i.e. the Legal Notice (accessible by clicking here), the Privacy Policy (accessible by clicking here) and the present General Conditions of Use, without reservation, modification or restriction.

-1. Identification of the Company and the Site
+1. Identification of the Soci←t← and the Site

-SCP DEPREZ GUIGNOT & Associés, a professional partnership of lawyers, registered in the Paris Trade and Companies Register under number D 342 119 047, whose registered office is located at 21 rue Clément Marot, 75008 PARIS, and which can be reached by telephone on 01 53 23 80 00 (hereinafter the "Company") is the publisher of the website available under the following domain name: www.ddg.fr
+The law firm DEPREZ, GUIGNOT & ASSOCIES (DDG), registered with the Paris Trade and Companies Registry under no. 953 308 707, whose registered office is at 21 rue Clément Marot - 75008 Paris, and which can be reached by telephone on 01 53 23 80 00 (hereinafter the "Company"), is the publisher of the website available under the following domain name: www.ddg.fr.

 The Website provides legal and practical information relating to the Firm.

-1. Acceptance and modification of the General Conditions
+2. Acceptance and modification of the General Terms and Conditions

 Access to the Site implies application of the stipulations and conditions defined herein.